nokia/SReXperts/docs/nos/index.md

 Nokia has two modern, model-driven, programmable Network Operating Systems in the IP portfolio: [SR OS](https://www.nokia.com/ip-networks/service-router-operating-system-nos/) focused on the core infrastructure of network operators, and [SR Linux](https://www.nokia.com/ip-networks/service-router-linux-NOS/) focused on the data-center.

-In this hackathon you have the opportunity to undertake challenges on both Network Operating Systems with a focus on model-driven automation and programmability.
+In this event you have the opportunity to undertake challenges on both Network Operating Systems with a focus on model-driven automation and programmability.

 ## Tackling the activities